Shared Value Creation

 Our group companies source an array of goods and services from a broad spectrum of suppliers.
 We encourage these providers to offer environmentally and socially responsible products and services.
 This allows us to build a strong and sustainable supply chain that collectively plays a responsible role in society.

-We, at Power Corporation, and including our publicly traded operating companies Great-West Lifeco and IGM Financial, made $4.0 billion in payments to suppliers and various levels of government in 2020, generating indirect benefits for all the companies in our supply chain and enabling governments to benefit from personal taxes paid by our employees and through the corporate taxes levied on our suppliers.
+Power Corporation, and our publicly traded operating companies, Great-West Lifeco and IGM Financial, made $4.2 billion in payments to suppliers and various levels of government in 2021, generating indirect benefits for all the companies in our supply chain and enabling governments to benefit from personal taxes paid by our employees and through the corporate taxes levied on our suppliers.

-Improving the financial, physical and mental well-being of Canadians is our group companies’ purpose and guiding light.
 We hold dear the responsibility we have towards the communities in which we operate, which is why being active in our community is a natural extension of our will to generate a positive impact in the life of Canadians.
+We believe in the power of the voluntary sector and social entrepreneurs, working in partnership with governments and businesses, to build a better, more inclusive society with improved opportunities for all Canadians.
 Giving back and helping build stronger communities is a shared value across our group companies and amongst our employees at all levels.

 Power Corporation’s community investment microsite, Power Corporation in the community, showcases some of the exceptional work being done by the organizations we support.

-Power’s group companies also work diligently to make a difference in the communities they serve, through their respective community programs and initiatives, as well as employee volunteering activities and workplace campaigns.
+Power Corporation encourages and supports engagement with the not-for-profit sector and personal giving by employees through its Employee Giving Program.
+The program recognizes and rewards employees’ efforts in two ways: by matching personal charitable donations and providing grants to eligible charitable organization where employees volunteer.
+Power’s group companies also work diligently to make a difference in the communities they respectively serve, through their respective community programs and initiatives, as well as employee volunteering activities and workplace campaigns.

-Through its Stronger Communities Together program, Canada Life is working to improve the mental, physical and financial well-being of Canadians at the national, regional and local levels.
-Its approach spans across several themes as they work to address complex issues like major health concerns, mental health, poverty, literacy and employability.
+Through its national corporate citizenship program, Stronger Communities Together, Canada Life is working to improve the mental, physical and financial well-being of Canadians at the national, regional and local levels.
+The company works with organizations who are forward-thinking and collaborative and fund innovative programs that address gaps, and support diverse, under-served and vulnerable people and communities.
 Canada Life also encourages its employees to give their time and expertise to a range of causes that help address many regional and local community priorities.
 The company recognizes the volunteer and fundraising efforts of its employees by providing financial support that adds to the impact of their collective and individual efforts.
-In 2020, Great-West Lifeco contributed $11.3 million in community funding across Canada, and its employees raised $2.2 million for charity.
-Canada Life won the CNA Canada Award for Excellence in Philanthropy and Community Service at the 2020 Insurance Business Canada Awards, recognizing the company’s outstanding use of time, leadership, financial support and the significant impact it has made on its communities and causes.
+In 2021, Canada Life awarded $73,600 in community volunteer grants to charitable organizations where its employees volunteered.
+In total, throughout 2021, Great-West Lifeco and its group companies donated over $14.8 million to local and global causes.

 Each of IGM Financial’s operating companies implements its own community giving program, with its own guidelines and combination of centralized giving, directed from its corporate head offices, and decentralized decisions made by their people.
-In 2020, IG Wealth Management contributed $6.75 million to hundreds of community organizations through the IG Empower Your Tomorrow programs, and Mackenzie Investments contributed $2.4 million to more than 400 community and sports organizations across Canada.
-Through the Mackenzie Investments Charitable Foundation, an employee-run initiative, money is raised each year to assist charities, with a focus on those that help vulnerable women and at-risk children and youth.
-In 2020, 71 per cent of Mackenzie employees signed up for payroll contributions to the Mackenzie Foundation and, together with those who made one-time donations, contributed to a record $308,000.
+In 2021, IGM Financial and its operating companies contributed $9.2 million to community and charitable organizations across Canada.
+Moreover, a record $1.92 million was raised by employees for United Way and the Mackenzie Together Charitable Foundation through the IGM Caring Company Campaign – 23 per cent more than in 2020.
 In addition, IGM Financial encourages its people to volunteer in their communities and it recognizes exceptional contributions through various community service award programs.
 Volunteer efforts at each of its operating companies are facilitated through planned events, two paid volunteer days per year and ongoing support for Canada’s National Volunteer Week every April.

 This impact is multiplied through the active involvement of our employees, whom we encourage to volunteer for causes that speak to them.
 Our officers and employees are also very active in both charitable giving and volunteering.
 In fact, many of our officers and employees also sit on the boards of the non-profit organizations they support.